-For the latest news, events and new releases, subscribe to our eNewsletter Shelf Life.
+For the latest news, events and new releases, read the latest copy of our eNewsletter Shelf Life.

 Surrey Libraries' 2017 Children's Book Award

 The winner of the Surrey Libraries' Children's Book Award 2017 is …

 Dave Pigeon by Swapna Haddow, and illustrated by Sheena Dempsey.

 Congratulations to Swapna and Sheena (and, of course, Dave), who were presented with their Awards at a celebratory Ceremony at Dorking Halls on Thursday 25 May 2017.

 Thank you to all of the shortlisted authors, illustrators and publishers, and especially to the children and teachers of the 10 Champion schools, for supporting the Award so enthusiastically.

 Words in Focus book and tour